Design and Stiffness Analysis of a Bio-inspired Soft Actuator with Bi-direction Tunable Stiffness Property: STIFFNESS ANALYSIS

 \subsection{Lateral stiffness}

-When lateral force is applied, as Fig. 5a and 5b display, the BLS can be considered as a multi-segment freely rotatable cantilever beam when destabilization dose not occur.
-Because in this work, we focus on the design factors that affect the stiffness of BLS and how stiffness enhancement performance varies with bending.
-As shown in Fig. 5a, the BLS in working state is simplified to a curved beam with similar simplification as \cite{jiang2019chain}.
-The cross section of the beam is equivalent to the cross section of the bulge of common segments.
-When BLS works normally, the pulling force is provided by the fishline that connects each joint, keeping the whole chain tightened.
-The BLS will break at following condition due to the granular separation, as Fig. 5a illustrates, which will lead to a sharp decrease in the stiffness:
+When BLS works normally, as Fig. 5a displays, the BLS can be considered as a multi-segment freely rotatable cantilever beam.
+The cross section of the beam is equivalent to the cross section of the bulge of segments.
+Adjacent segments are tightly bonded under the pulling force $F_{\rm{t}}$ of fishline.

-where $F_t$ is the pulling force provided by rope and $F_{ext}$ denotes the external force applied to the end of BLS, $h$ represents the height of BLS, and $L$ is the length of the rigid chain.

-The bending of the actuator is considered as the arc of a circle with centre angle $\alpha$ and radius $R_{BLS}$ as Fig. 5b shows.
-The curve of BLS can be expressed as:
+When the destabilization does not occur, we assumed the pitch between each segment is small enough to be negligible.
+Hence, the BLS is modeled as a curved cantilever beam curving as the arc of a circle with centre angle $\alpha$ and radius $R_{\rm{BLS}}$ as Fig. 5b shows.
+The centre angle here is equal to the bending angle of BTSA.
+The axial length of the BLS is constant, so $R_{\rm{BLS}}\alpha =L$.

-where $C$ represents the axial length of BLS.
-It is worth noting that the beam when no bending occurs can be considered a special case when $R_{BLS}$ is near infinity.
-For this equivalent beam, according to Castigliano’s second theorem, the displacement $\delta$ can be calculated by the strain energy $U_{BLS}$ satisfying the following equation:

-Since the contribution of shear force to the strain energy is neglected, the strain energy can be determined as follows:

-where $E$ is Young’s modulus, $I$ refers to the area moment of inertia, $G$ is modulus of rigidity, and $I_p$ represents polar moment of inertia.
-The $G$ and $I_p$ can be obtained from Poisson’s ratio $\nu$ and aspect ratio $\lambda$ of the beam:
+For this equivalent beam, the contribution of shear force to the strain energy can be neglected.
+Therefore, the strain energy $U_{BLS}$ satisfying the following equation: where $M_{\rm{t}}$ and $M_{\rm{b}}$ are torsion moment and bending moment, respectively, $E$ is Young’s modulus, $I$ refers to the area moment of inertia, $G$ is modulus of rigidity, and $I_p$ represents polar moment of inertia.The $G$ and $I_p$ can be obtained from Poisson’s ratio $\nu$ and aspect ratio $\lambda$ of the beam: